5minds/GDrive-Tools/README.md

   moved to.
 The root point of this path points to the root directory of the shared drive with the name, defined by the `sourcePath` parameter.

+The method returns the id of the moved document.

 ### Copy a Document

 Its also possible to copy a document into another directory.
 This can